kovac031/DevQuestionsAndAnswers_CSharp/README.md

 # Basic RDBMS and SQL questions:

 ## 1. What is a difference between a column and a field?
+A column is a collection of cells alligned vertically in a table.

+A field is an element in which one piece of information is stored.

 ## 2. What is primary key?
 ## 3. What is natural vs surrogate primary key?
 ## 4. Can primary key be defined via multiple columns?